-For most investors, the main reason to invest in real estate investment trusts (or REITs) is the income they pay out.
+For most investors learning how to buy stocks in Canada, the main reason to opt for real estate investment trusts (or REITs) instead is the income they pay out.

 Canadian REITs typically pay out a high percentage of their cash flow to unitholders.
 There isn’t much cash flow left after paying the distribution to grow the business, most REIT investors are looking for yield first and capital gains second.

 Because the unitholders are so focused on a REIT’s yield, REIT managers take distribution cuts seriously and they are usually a sign of trouble.